Robert Curbeam: Spaceflight experience

 STS-85 (August 7–19, 1997) was a 12-day mission during which the crew deployed and retrieved the CRISTA-SPAS payload, operated the Japanese Manipulator Flight Demonstration (MFD) robotic arm, studied changes in the Earth's atmosphere, and tested technology destined for use on the future International Space Station.

 STS-98 (February 7–20, 2001) continued the task of building and enhancing the International Space Station by delivering the U.S. laboratory module Destiny.
 The Shuttle spent seven days docked to the station while Destiny was attached.
 In helping to complete its assembly, Curbeam logged over 19 EVA hours in 3 space walks.

-STS-116 (December 9–22, 2006), launched December 9, 2006, at 8:47 p.m.
-EST, was a mission to the International Space Station.
+STS-116 (December 9–22, 2006) was a mission to the International Space Station.
 The mission involved the installation of a new truss segment and the rewiring of the station's electrical system.
 During the mission, Curbeam was the EVA crewmember for the record-breaking four spacewalks, three of which were conducted along with astronaut Christer Fuglesang (Sweden) and one along with astronaut Sunita Williams.